intel-analytics/ipex-llm/docs/docs/APIdocs/layers/nn/Functional.md

 BigDL supports two different model definition styles: Sequential API and Functional API.

-Here we introduce how to define a model in Functional API.
-Basically, it describes the model in a graph way.
+In Functional API, the model is described as a graph.
 It is more convenient than Sequential API when define some complex model.

 ## Define a simple model